9ae/bellave/Sun and Moon/script.md

 *Shadows: Elanor steps forward and closes in on Diane, she puts her nose towards Diane's neck.*

-Diane: Then she said "why do I smell my husband's after shave on you?"
+Diane: Then she said "why do I smell my husband's aftershave on you?"
 And I can tell it wasn't a question. *her face started to turn red* It all came crumbling in. *hiccup* The reality of what I thought was my romance. *hiccup* all this time his wife felt like an abstract concept, but there she was right in front of me.
 If she were to physically hurt me, right then and there.
 I would have let her.

 Kai: Did she?